kapouer/upcache/README-scope.md

 automatically log all users with it.

-Checking restrictions can also be called manually using `allowed` method:
+Checking restrictions can also be called manually using `test` method, which accepts multiple parameters, or an array for the list of scopes to test.

 ```
 app.get("/api/user", function(req, res, next) {
-	if (scope.allowed(req, "permA", "permB")) {
+	if (scope.test(req, "permA", "permB")) {
 		next();
 	} else {
 		res.sendStatus(403);
 	}
 }, appMw);
 ```

+Note: `test` sends headers.

 Bearer scopes